corda/samples-kotlin/Tokens/solana-dvp/README.md

     acting on behalf of the buyer.
 If the payment succeeds, the Notary notarises the Corda transaction effectively approving delivery of the asset to the buyer.

+### Configuration

+Each party keeps configuration file with Solana account.
+Flow shares own account data for counterparty to make payment, and also can verify if payment if performed for the same token (mint).
+The CordApp configuration file contains the following Solana account setting for a participant (Corda party):

+``solanaWalletAccount`` - public key of the participant's wallet account ``solanaTokenAccount`` - public key of SPL token account for payment ``solanaTokenMint`` - public key of the mint account of SPL token;
+``solanaTokenMintDecimals`` - numeric value, CordApp uses Solana checked token transfer that requires providing decimal places

+Public keys are written in Base58 format.

 ## Pre-Requisites
 [Set up for CorDapp development](https://docs.r3.com/en/platform/corda/4.12/community/getting-set-up.html)

+Change values in ``../constant.properties`` ``cordaVersion`` and ``cordaCoreVersion`` to the latest 4.14 Snapshot versions.